zeynepcol/E-commerce/README.md

-# E-commerce
+<h1 align="center">B2B E-commerce Website by @zeynepcol</h1>

-The project delivers a modern and user-friendly internet shopping website to facilitate B2B trade.
+The project delivers a modern and user-friendly internet shopping website to facilitate **B2B** trade.

-> This how looked home page
+ This how looked home page